Rympex/Pathfinding-Dijkstra/README.md

 +Add the MemoryPath (Store in memory path already calc, for speedup the process) 50% done

 +Add the Auto-Harvest (Berry - Hidden Items - Items) can be Disable with [AutoHarvest = False] 25% done

+Contributors:

+@Thanks NyK for the Dijkstra code <3